Optimal trace-distance bounds for free-fermionic states: Testing and improved tomography: Perturbation bounds

 while for $\rho$ and $\sigma$ being two possibly mixed free-fermionic states, it holds that

 \end{theorem}

 The proof is detailed in Section~\ref{Sec:matrixtracedistanceinequalities}.
 The proof idea for the pure-case formula is to use the exact fidelity formula between two free-fermionic states~\cite{Bravyi_2016} and derive tight bounds from it.
 For the mixed-case scenario, we create a path in the space of correlation matrices and tightly bound each small displacement using the Schatten $1$-norm between correlation matrices.
 Both inequalities \eqref{eq:GAUSSpurestatedistance} and \eqref{eq:upperboundmixed} are essentially optimal, as they are obtained from `exact derivative' calculations and are saturated for some families of states.
 In particular the first bound is saturated for all pure $3$-mode states, while the second bound is saturated for all single-mode states.
+To showcase the relevance of our proof method, we mention that we have applied the same technique in a follow-up work~\cite{bittel2025optimalestimatestracedistance} on free-bosonic states, demonstrating that this method yields an optimal trace distance bound in these different systems as well, improving upon the state-of-the-art bounds available in the literature~\cite{Mele2024bosonic,holevo2024estimatestracenormdistancequantum}.

+We now discuss the previous state-of-the-art bounds in the literature for free-fermionic states, which are improved upon by Theorem~\ref{lem:4}.
+To the best of our knowledge, no bound of this type was previously known for mixed free-fermionic states in the literature.
+For pure states, a bound was established in~\cite{aaronson2023efficient}, but it holds only in the more restrictive setting of particle-number conserving states and is strictly weaker than ours.
+In particular, the trace distance between two free-fermionic states was upper bounded by the \emph{square root} of the distance between their correlation matrices.
+In contrast, our bound in Eq.~\eqref{eq:GAUSSpurestatedistance} eliminates the square root, yielding a strictly tighter estimate.
+This improvement translates directly into better performance for tomography, as we elaborate in the following section.
 In section~\ref{Sec:matrixtracedistanceinequalities} we also give the equivalent perturbation bounds for the state fidelity between fermionic states which may be of independent interest.

+Similarly to Theorem~\ref{lem:4}, the following Theorem provides lower bound the trace distance between two pure Gaussian states in terms of their covariance matrices.